Macul metro station

 On October 18, 2019, in the framework of the protests in Chile, the station suffered a fire that affected mezzanine, the ticket office and a train that was parked on the platforms, which would prevent its normal operation for several months.
 The station remained closed until August 12, 2020 when the station was reopened.

+It is expected that by 2032 this station will be combined with the future Line 8.